softalker/archetypes/README.md

 There are four more mandatory properties to set for every archetype:
 - groupId
 - artifactId
-- version (default: **1.0-SNAPSHOT*)
+- version (default: **1.0-SNAPSHOT**)
 - package (default: **${groupId}**)

 You must provide this properties alongside the selected archetype required properties (if any):
 - As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in batch and interactive modes
 - One by one, when requested, in interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true`

   > The first argument forces interactive mode, the default, if batch mode is in place.
-The second one makes archetype specific properties with default values behave the same its generic archetype counterparts do)
+The second one makes archetype specific properties with default values behave the same its generic archetype counterparts do (asking the user before setting the default value)

 An example:
 ```